web-codegrammer/DevSecOps-Test-Pipeline/README.md

 <img alt="psparchitecture" src="https://user-images.githubusercontent.com/11514346/71579758-effe5c80-2af5-11ea-97ae-dd6c91b02312.PNG">

-*Disclaimer: This project is for demonstration purpose with surface level checks only, do not use it as-is for production*
+*Note: This project is for demonstration purpose with surface level checks only, do not use as it is on production*

 > **Checkout project** - check out python application project repository with XSS vulnerability